smalldjangoking/scamscan/README.md

   - Add Screenshots
   - Write beutiful Description by Tiptap

 - **View Reports**
-  - Make diffrent query to find any reports
+  - Explore community reports using flexible search filters.
+  - Find detailed records about suspicious websites and crypto addresses.

- - **Scan URLs&Addresses**
+- **Scan URLs & Addresses**
-  - Make a different query to find any information available on the platform.
+  - Instantly check any website or crypto address for existing reports.
+  - Get insights and trust indicators from community data.

 **................ in a progress**